jantic/DeOldify/README.md

 #### Docker

-You can build and run the docker using the foloowing process:
+You can build and run the docker using the following process:

 Cloning
 ```console